vivek-verse/nodesaga/README.md

 ## nodesaga
 Saga implementation in Node.JS.
-It's done to prevent overhead for long transaction processes and call functions of various microservices related to it depending on each other in a queue execution and run fallbacks if one of them is unsuccessful.
+It's done to prevent overhead for long transaction processes and call functions of constious microservices related to it depending on each other in a queue execution and run fallbacks if one of them is unsuccessful.

 You can define your custom transaction and their respective fallbacks.
 Please read below carefully.
 For better understanding you can reach me out.